Stratha'an: Geography

 The source of the River Avon is conventionally said to be Loch A'an situated between the mountains of Cairn Gorm and Ben Macdui.
 The headwaters of the strath are however the burns that tumble down from the summits of these two hills and from the 1120 m Càrn Etchachan into Loch A'an.
-The river thus begins its journey in the heart of the Cairngorm Mountains which are never wholly free from snow; the forests cannot extend themslves to a great height on their sides nor a tree rear its head within the region of the cold; even pasturage itself fails, and their rocky summits are covered with a downy coat of yellow sapless moss.
+The river thus begins its journey in the heart of the Cairngorm Mountains which are never wholly free from snow; the forests cannot extend themselves to a great height on their sides nor a tree rear its head within the region of the cold; even pasturage itself fails, and their rocky summits are covered with a downy coat of yellow sapless moss.

 Lochan Buidhe is a small freshwater loch on the high plateau above Loch A'an situated at over 1120 m above sea level that is the highest named body of water in the British Isles.
 The Feith Buidhe (Note: Buidhe means "yellow" and Fèith is "bog stream".
 The name is pronounced "fey boo-ee".) is a burn that flows from the lochan down the steep slopes near Hell's Lum Crag and into Loch A'an.
 The Feith Buidhe disaster occurred near the burn in November 1971.
 Six individuals, including five fifteen-year-old Edinburgh school students died of exposure when their group became stranded in the open for two nights in a blizzard.
 The tragedy is regarded as Britain's worst mountaineering accident.

 On the lower slopes of Càrn Etchachan near the rivulet of Garbh Uisge Mhor a titanic block of granite called the Shelter Stone rests on some smaller boulders.
 There is a cramped space under the stone that can provide some respite from the elements.
 In the 1830s, the stone was described as being capable of containing 12 or 15 men.
 (Note: In 1872 the Shelter Stone was described by the Ordnance Survey as "a very large rock, which from natural causes appeared to have become separated from the craig above it, in rolling down the precipice its course has been arrested by two other large rocks, on the top of which it became fixed, forming a cave capable of containing several persons, this cave is frequently made use of during the Summer Season by Game-Keepers Tourists & as a habitation for an occasional night".)